 To recover from generational trauma, people need not only reflection, recognition, and reparations but also new and secure living conditions

-Almost immediately upon its publication, the declaration became an icon of injustice in Palestinian and broader Arab societies, referred to as al-waʿd al-mash’um (the accursed promise).
+Almost immediately upon its publication, the declaration became a symbol of injustice in Palestinian and broader Arab societies, referred to as al-waʿd al-mash’um (the accursed promise).
 The Arabs of the Middle East also expected to gain independence after World War I, but instead they faced British and French colonial regimes, more direct and authoritarian than anything they had previously experienced.

 The Balfour Declaration, which allocated part of the broader Arab homeland to a small religious minority, was, from the Arab perspective, the final straw.
 Much of the Palestinian opposition to the British mandate organized around the declaration, and November 2 quickly became a day of protests and strikes that continued on and off for until very recently.